tanmayjoddar/tradegospel/README.md

 **"invalid or expired token"**

-- Token expires after 24 hours
+- Access token expires after 1 hour
-- Login again to get new token
+- Use refresh token to get a new one: `POST /auth/refresh`

+**"rate limit exceeded"**

+- Too many requests from this IP
+- Wait 1 minute and try again

 **"missing authorization header"**